Steal this Class

 }

-// C2 [[nodiscard]] on constructors prevents forgetting to name the RAII.
+// C2 [[nodiscard]] on constructors prevents forgetting to name the RAII object.

 // Especially important if the 'resource' is a side-effect, like a lock.